fhamborg/Giveme5W1H/README.md

 Giveme5W1H enables the extraction of 5W1H phrases from news articles.
 You can access Giveme5W1H's functionality via a RESTful API, or as a module from within your Python 3.6+ code.

 #### Starting the CoreNLP Server (mandatory)
-Either way, *you must start* the Stanford CoreNLP Server before using Giveme5W1H (see [below](#why-do-i-need-to-manually-start-the-stanford-corenlp-server) for an explanation why we decided to not integrate an automatic server startup to Giveme5W1H).
+You must start the Stanford CoreNLP Server before using Giveme5W1H (see [below](#why-do-i-need-to-manually-start-the-stanford-corenlp-server) for an explanation why we decided to not integrate an automatic server startup to Giveme5W1H).
 To do so, run the following command in a terminal, and do not close the terminal:
 ```
 $ giveme5w1h-corenlp
 ```